jaccomoc/jactl/docs/pages/command-line-scripts.md

 $ java -jar jactl-1.0.jar
 Usage: jactl [options] [programFile] [inputFile]* [--] [arguments]*
-         -p           : run in a print loop reading input from stdin or files -n           : run in a loop but don't print each line -e script    : script string is interpreted as jactl code (programFile not used) -v           : show verbose errors (give stack trace) -V var=value : initialise jactl variable before running script
+         -p           : run in a print loop reading input from stdin or files -n           : run in a loop but do not print each line -e script    : script string is interpreted as jactl code (programFile not used) -v           : show verbose errors (give stack trace) -V var=value : initialise jactl variable before running script